microsoft/WindowsAppSDK/dev/MRTCore/TestApps/README.md

 2. Install the Microsoft.ApplicationModel.Resources NuGet package.
     a.
 Connect to the following feed: https://mscodehub.visualstudio.com/mrtcore/_packaging?_a=feed&feed=MRTCore.
     b.
 Make sure you have the “Include prerelease” checkbox selected.
+Note:
-Note: nuget.config in the root dir of the Reunion repo does not contain this feed as it is internal.
+- nuget.config in the root dir of the Reunion repo does not contain this feed as it is internal.
 So, you need to add it by yourself.
+- The feed above is temporary, it will be moved soon.

 3. Now, simply build and run!